beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ## Implementation Pitfalls

-Implementation experience has shown that certain parts of earlier TLS specifications are not easy to understand, and have been a source of interoperability and security problems.
-Many of these areas have been clarified in this document, but this appendix contains a short list of the most important things that require special attention from implementors.
+Implementation experience has shown that certain parts of earlier TLS specifications are not easy to understand and have been a source of interoperability and security problems.
+Many of these areas have been clarified in this document but this appendix contains a short list of the most important things that require special attention from implementors.

 TLS protocol issues:

 - Do you correctly handle handshake messages that are fragmented to multiple TLS records (see {{record-layer}})?
 Including corner cases like a ClientHello that is split to several small fragments?
 Do you fragment handshake messages that exceed the maximum fragment size?
 In particular, the Certificate and CertificateRequest handshake messages can be large enough to require fragmentation.

 - Do you ignore the TLS record layer version number in all unencrypted TLS records? (see {{backward-compatibility}})

 - Have you ensured that all support for SSL, RC4, EXPORT ciphers, and MD5 (via the "signature_algorithms" extension) is completely removed from all possible configurations that support TLS 1.3 or later, and that attempts to use these obsolete capabilities fail correctly?
   (see {{backward-compatibility}})

 - Do you handle TLS extensions in ClientHello correctly, including unknown extensions?

 - When the server has requested a client certificate, but no suitable certificate is available, do you correctly send an empty Certificate message, instead of omitting the whole message (see
   {{client-certificate-selection}})?